 - Effective Aug.
 5, 2021, the university will require face coverings in indoor public spaces on campus, regardless of vaccination status.
 This includes public office spaces, classrooms, conference rooms and other academic spaces like laboratories and libraries.
 Additionally, masks will be required while traversing public spaces in residence halls, dining facilities, the Student Union, Campus Rec, and retail spaces.
 Masks will be required for extracurricular activities held in indoor on-campus spaces.
 Face coverings are not required when outdoors.

-Why did the university put in place a temporary mask requirement?
+Why did the university put in place a mask requirement?

-The highly contagious Delta variant is driving another surge in cases nationally, regionally and in the state, and the Mississippi State Department of Health (MSDH) issued a directive to universities and colleges “that masks be worn universally indoors for all students, faculty, staff, and visitors, regardless of vaccination status.
-Due to the prevalence of the highly transmissible Delta Variant, masks must be worn in all indoor facilities to mitigate the risk of infection at this time.”
+Highly contagious COVID-19 variants are driving surges in cases nationally, regionally and in the state, and the Mississippi State Department of Health (MSDH) issued a directive to universities and colleges “that masks be worn universally indoors for all students, faculty, staff, and visitors, regardless of vaccination status.”

-When will the university rescind the temporary mask mandate instituted on Aug.
-5?
+When will the university rescind the mask mandate?
 And what protocols will be in place should that happen?